Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Home health aides, licensed vocational nurses and registered nurses work on interprofessional teams to support rehabilitation in the homes of individuals.

-• University of Phoenix offers an RN to Bachelor of Science in Nursing degree program to enhance nursing skills and experience.
+• Explore RN to Bachelor of Science in Nursing degree programs

 Some jobs are just that: roles people take on out of interest, aptitude or need.
 Others are more of a calling, something you feel compelled to do, even when it’s hard.